 He departed in November, 2012, after almost four years in charge, and was appointed First Team Manager at Southampton in January, 2013.

-He guided the Saints to an eighth place finish in 2013-14 – their highest ever in the Premier League – before his arrival in N17.
-He guided us to a fifth place finish in the Premier League and a League Cup Final in his first season in charge at White Hart Lane.
+He guided the Saints to an eighth place finish in 2013-14 – their highest ever in the Premier League – before his arrival at Spurs.
+He guided us to a fifth place finish in the Premier League and a League Cup Final in his first season in charge here.

 In May, 2016, Mauricio signed an extension to his contract, committing his future to the Club as Manager until 2021.

-He guided us to a third place finish in 2015-16 - our highest league finish since 1990.
+He guided us to a third place finish in 2015-16 - our highest league finish since 1990 - before going one better in 2016-17, with our second place finish representing our best since 1963.

 View mobile site